 Music and teaching are two of my earliest passions, and while it's not always easy, I thoroughly enjoy my job.

-My youngest students are in pre-school (the age 3-4 range), and I teach many elementry, middle, and high school aged children.
-I have also taught college age students and adults - there is no upper age limit.
+My youngest students are in my baby and toddler class (ages 0-3).
+My youngest private lesson students are in pre-school (the age 3-4 range), and I teach many elementry, middle, and high school aged children.
+I have also taught college age students and adults - you’re never too old to begin!

 I work with students of all abilities, personalities and learning styles.
 If you or your child have special needs or goals I would be happy to discuss them with you, so that you can determine if I am the right teacher for you. :-)